Almost uniform domains and Poincar\'e inequalities: Introduction

-However, even slight variations of the construction, such as removing a ``nearly central'' square instead of a central one, would require a new construction of a curve family.
-Our motivation was therefore to find general methods, that apply in \textit{all dimensions}, as well as in \textit{non-euclidean geometries}.
+However, even slight variations of their construction, such as removing a ``nearly central'' square instead of a central one, would require a new construction of a curve family { with new, equally technical details to check. } Our motivation was therefore to find { more general and robust } methods that apply to \textit{all dimensions}, as well as to \textit{non-euclidean geometries} too.

 First of all, our methods lead to the following higher dimensional analogue of their result.